A Wellington to Auckland road trip was one of the best things I did while travelling New Zealand!

 As this road trip is not a very long one and takes in a lot of towns and cities, I recommend staying in hostels or hotels instead of renting a campervan.

-Below are a few cheap hostels that I stayed at during my trip from Wellington to Auckland, that I would recommend staying at!
+Below are a few cheap hostels that I stayed at during my Wellington to Auckland drive, that I would recommend staying at!

-The good thing about going from Wellington to Auckland is that there’s plenty of great activities to do along the way!
+The good thing about an Auckland to Wellington drive is that there are plenty of great activities to do along the way!

 As New Zealand is the adrenaline capital of the world, most of these activities involve being outdoors!
-There’s plenty of cultural pursuits to see and do along the way as well, such as the Maori village in Rotorua!
+There are plenty of cultural pursuits to see and do along the way as well, such as the Maori village in Rotorua!

 Below are a few activities that I enjoyed during my trip!